luciusmagn/maturita_2020/web/style.md

   - Inner statement needs a block
   - Another branch of the same statement needs a block

-## Leading whitespace
+## Leading white-space
-- Use tabs for indentation (recommended tabsize is 4 for viewing)
+- Use tabs for indentation (recommended tab size is 4 for viewing)
 - Use spaces for alignment
   - No tabs except beginning of the line
-  - Everything aligns regardless of tabsize
+  - Everything aligns regardless of tab size
-- Use spaces for multiline-macros everywhere, indentation level 0 is where the define began
+- Use spaces for multi-line-macros everywhere, indentation level 0 is where the define began

-## Trailing whitespace
+## Trailing white-space
 - Delete it

 ## Functions